blues/app-accelerators/motor_monitor_and_vibration/README.md

 The vibration thresholds are set with these environment variables:

 * `vibration_off`: the maximum amount of vibration expected when the motor is off
-* `vibration_under`: the minimum abount of vibration expected when the motor is on
+* `vibration_under`: the minimum amount of vibration expected when the motor is on
-* `vibration_over`: the maximum abount of vibration expected when the motor is on
+* `vibration_over`: the maximum amount of vibration expected when the motor is on

 Start with these all configured to 1, which will generate alerts for any vibration.
 You then inspect the resulting events with the motor off and on to see typical ranges of vibration, and set the ranges accordingly.